mjourard/bonterra-terraform-tech-talk-06-2022/README.md

 Example folders and their contents:

+## basics

+A simple Terraform configuration that uses each of possible main blocks Terraform blocks that demonstrate how each block type might be used.

+Creates a new VPC and spins up an EC2 into it.
 ## state

 Demonstrates how to store Terraform state using the remote infrastructure that is provided in AWS.